YJZLuckyBoy/LVI-SAM-Simple/README.md

 # NEW
 This repo is modified based on LVI_SAM, which makes it easier to adapt your sensor.

-The "imu2LidarExtrinsicRotation" in "config/params_camera.yaml" needs to be set as your device extrinsic.
+The "imu2LidarExtrinsicRotation" and "lcExtrinsicTranslation" in "config/params_camera.yaml" needs to be set as your device extrinsic.

 For more details, please refer to my blog: https://blog.csdn.net/qq_42938987/article/details/126005082